The Clear Edge

 The Executive Summary

-What changes if you apply it: Over 90 days, founders who eliminate at least 3 drains and activate 2+ fuel sources see average energy rise 52%, strategic work hours more than 2x, decision success rates improve 41%, and revenue shift from $72K → $94K in 6 months and then $89K → $106K in the next 120 days while weekly hours drop from 52 → 42.
+• What changes if you apply it: Over 90 days, founders who cut 3 drains and activate 2+ fuel sources see energy up 52%, strategic hours 2x, decision success up 41%, and revenue shifting from $72K → $94K in 6 months then $89K → $106K in 120 days while hours drop 52 → 42.

 Written by Nour Boustani for $70K–$100K/month founders and operators who want $100K+ revenue with full cognitive capacity—not 60-hour weeks, constant depletion, or walking away from a business that could have doubled with better energy economics.

-When Energy Becomes the Constraint
+When Energy Becomes the Growth Constraint at $70K–$100K/Month

 “I’m burned out,” she said.
 “Maybe I’m not cut out for $100K.”